My client is terrified of judgement!

 Social anxiety = fear of rejection or other people’s opinions of us

-This beautiful, smart young girl was literally struggling to walk into the dinner hall at school because she felt as if people didn’t like her.
+This beautiful, smart young girl was literally struggling to walk into the dining hall at school.
+She felt as if people didn’t like her.
 I can feel the anxiety rising just thinking about that and a bit of anger too, for the people who think it’s okay not to be kind.

+Judging is unkind.
 Have you ever thought about it in that way?
 Yes we all do it.
 Some of us do it more than others.
 I can be quite judgemental.
 I have strong opinions on things – especially when it comes to bullies.
-Here’s another example of how we judge our children.

 Last week, my friend took her daughter to a christening and the main talking point was how ‘good’ the children were.

 I HATE IT WHEN PEOPLE TALK ABOUT HOW GOOD OR NAUGHTY CHILDREN ARE!
 YES I AM SHOUTING INTO MY KEYBOARD.
 WE HAVE TO STOP THIS.